 Email Mailing List & Marketing Messages

-We operate an email mailing list program, used to inform subscribers about products, services and/or news we supply/publish.
+We operate an email mailing list program, used to inform subscribers (guests and members) about products, services and/or news we supply/publish.
 Users can subscribe through an online automated process where they have given their explicit permission.
 Subscriber personal details are collected, processed, managed and stored in accordance with the regulations described above.
 Subscribers can unsubscribe at any time by emailing Rod at firstname.lastname@example.org.
 The type and content of marketing messages subscribers receive, and if it may contain third party content, is clearly outlined at the point of subscription.

 Email marketing messages may contain tracking beacons / tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
 Where used, such marketing messages may record a range of subscriber data relating to engagement, geographic, demographics and already stored subscriber data.